answershuto/isEventSupports/README.md

-At this time, input will return ture normally, but in fact there will be no input event on the div.
+At this time, input will return true normally, but in fact there will be no input event on the div.
 Then, we expect div.isEventSupports('input') to return a false.

 ## Feature Detection and Polyfilling